3mcd/javelin/docs-src/content/ecs/topics.md

 ## Inter-System Communication

 Sometimes it's useful for a system to trigger behavior in a different system.
-For example, you might have a physics system that wraps a third-party library whose methdos you'd like to expose to other parts of your game.
+For example, you might have a physics system that wraps a third-party library whose methods you'd like to expose to other parts of your game.

 Let's say you want to apply an impulse to a physics body when a player jumps so it gains some momentum in a direction.
 One way of doing this is to model the operation as a component.